Funding round now open

 What if I need help submitting my online grant application?

-If you need help submitting your online application, phone Ants Lowe or Sally Walker at Water Safety New Zealand on 04 801 9600 between 8am and 5pm on weekdays and we’ll be able to help you through the process.
+If you need help submitting your online application, email email@example.com and we will be able to help you through the process.

 When should applications be submitted?

-Applications open Friday 24 April 2020 4pm and close Monday 25 May 2020 at 11.59pm.
+Applications open Monday, 12 April at 4pm and close Monday, 24 May at 11.59pm.
 Submit your application between these dates.
 Remember you can start your application and save it and come back to it over the period until you're happy with it.
+No late applications will be accepted.

 If my application is successful, at what point can we begin spending grant money